yxlin/yxlin.github.io/_docs/random-effect-model/hddm.md

 ##  1.01  1.01
 ```

-Finally, I want to know if I do recover the true data generating mechanism and
+Finally, I want to know if I do recover the mechanism of data generation and
-true parameter values for every participant.
-This can be achieved by the
+true parameter values for every participant (i.e., _ps_).
+This can be achieved
-_summary_ function.
+by the _summary_ function.

 ```